thisismyrobot/DisPy/README.txt

 Requirements
 ------------

-It currently works on Python 2.7 on Ubuntu.
+Tested on Python 2.7 on Ubuntu 11.10.

 Limitations